Anick Jesdanun, longtime AP technology writer, dies at 51

 “He loved Chinese pork buns and always bought some for the rest of us in the office,” Ortutay said Friday.
 “One of our last texts was about pork buns, and I thought he’d turned a corner because he said he wanted one.”

-Jesdanun is survived by his parents, Adisak and Orabhin Jesdanun; a brother, Gary Jesdanun; and three nieces and several cousins.
+Jesdanun is survived by his parents, Adisak and Orabhin Jesdanun; a brother, Gary Jesdanun; and several nieces, nephews and cousins.
 The AP, the only employer Jesdanun ever worked for, is planning a virtual memorial service at some point to give colleagues and friends the opportunity — in an undesired but perhaps appropriate forum — to remember its first internet writer.

 “Nick was a kind and gentle colleague who was deeply admired by everyone he worked with,” said AP deputy managing editor Sarah Nordgren, who oversees technology news.
 “He loved the AP and his work, and it showed every day.”